-The winners of this year’s Chairman’s AAA are:
+The winners of the 2013 Chairman’s AAA are:

 The Honorable Mentions are: